UtterDonkey/scratch2js/README.md

 NOTE: Scripts must be out in that order.
 Your code can then then go in another script tag below those.

+Pros:
+Works offline.
+When downloading, all the latest features are included.

+Cons:
+After downloading, you will not receive any more updates.
+Scripts will have to be manually re-downloaded and updated.
+3 different scripts and unminified code will increase storage usage.

 #### Use Scripts from GitHub